Medieval ships: Carrack

 A replica of the Santa María, the famous carrack of Christopher Columbus.

 The carrack was a ship type invented in southern Europe in the 15th century and particularly developed in Portugal in the same century.
 It was a larger vessel than the caravel.
 Columbus's flagship, the Santa María, was a famous example of a carrack.
 The ships commanded by Vasco da Gama as the São Gabriel, with six sails, a bowsprit, foresail, mizzen, spritsail and two topsails, already had the complete features and the design of the typical carrack.

 An example of a Northern European late medieval vessel with many characteristics of a carrack is the Danish-Norwegian flagship of King Hans, Gribshunden, which sank off modern-day Sweden in June 1495.
 It was probably built in the Low Countries near modern-day Rotterdam in 1485, from timber cut in the River Meuse watershed of the Ardennes forest.
 Archaeological excavation shows its carvel-built hull carried three masts, and featured a forecastle and lapstrake stern castle.
 With a keel length of about 25.5 meters and an overall length in excess of 30 meters, it was a large ship for the time, especially in the Baltic Sea.
 It served not only as a warship armed with as many as 68 artillery pieces, but as a mobile castle to serve all of the king's needs as he traveled throughout his realm.

 Small vessels

 A number of smaller vessels are named in English sources of the Late Middle Ages, some of which continued into the 16th century and beyond.

 Crayer

-A vessel of 20-50 tons, used largely on the cross-channel trade.
+A vessel of 20-50 tons, used largely on cross-channel trade.